PubNubDevelopers/push-mobile-demo/README.md

 ## Demo

-[//]: # (A hosted version of this demo can be found at http://www.pubnub.com/demos/push/)
+A hosted version of this demo can be found at http://www.pubnub.com/demos/push/

 ## Features